FelipeAtGA/Unit-Collector/readme.md

 ![project1 screenshot image](https://git.generalassemb.ly/FelipeAtGA/Project-1---Game/blob/master/img/homescreenScreenshot.png)

-I developed Unit Collector as part of the first-three-week curriculum requirement for the Web Development Immersive (WDI)/ NYC Tech Talent Pipeline (TTP) Fellowship at General Assembly.
+I developed Unit Collector as part of the first-three-week curriculum requirement for the NYC Tech Talent Pipeline (TTP)/Web Development Immersive (WDI) Fellowship at General Assembly.

 I was inspired to create Unit Collector from nostalgia for arcade games and the need to create something 2D.
 So, I thought of one of my old-time favorite games, Kaboom.

-Kaboom is an arcade 1980s game made by Activision for Atari.
+Kaboom is a 1980s arcade game made by Activision for Atari.
 The principal of the game is that a player has to catch objects falling down from the top of the screen and avoid missing a catch.
-Missing a catch means that the looses an opportunity.
+Missing a catch means that to loose an opportunity.

 Unit Collector is going to be a version/replication of that game.
 It will have objects randomly falling from the top of the screen down, and the player has to catch these objects avoiding missing a catch.
 The player scores every time he/she catches an object.

-The technologies I use to develop Unit Collector are HTML forms, CSS animations, JavaScript classes, and jQuery selectors and methods.
+The technologies I use to develop Unit Collector are
+* HTML5
+* CSS3 animations
+* JavaScript objects, and
+* jQuery selectors and methods.

+Unit Collector can be adapted to any theme, which is going to be, most likely, the next steps on the development of this game.

-Link to game on bitballom: http://bartender-matilda-70734.bitballoon.com/
+Link to my project on bitballom: http://unit-collector.bitballoon.com/

 ### Wireframe